mparsley1/eo-docs/README.md

 ## Docker containers

 Both eo-custom-scripts and eo-processors are containerised.
-It is therefore a matter of building the containers, as described in the README of these packages.
+It is therefore a matter of building the containers, as described in the readme of these packages.
 To get the EO service up and running, we also need to build and run the websockets-server image and eo-stack, in addition to handling the credentials.
 Docker ensures that the code runs uniformly and consistently on the host machine or container service.